encreddesign/GetDomain/README.md

 The line "This protocol is standard" shows because http is the standard protocol.
 The next line "www.unity3d.com" is the domain name in the uri.

-Now do the same again but this use the website:
+Now do the same again but this time use the website:

 <pre><code>
   https://github.com